Appsweet-co/spock-css/blueprint.md

 ### Utility First

 We use [utility classes](https://adamwathan.me/css-utility-classes-and-separation-of-concerns/) and [utility styles](https://www.bonsaicss.com/#style-based-utilities) when possible.
 Utilities are easy to reuse.
 They do one thing in the same way every time with no side effects.
-They keep the [CSS specificity](https://specificity.keegan.st/) flat and also eliminate the need to [invent new names](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).
+They keep the [CSS specificity](https://specificity.keegan.st/) flat and eliminate the need to [invent new names](https://en.wikipedia.org/wiki/Principle_of_least_astonishment).

 :dart: ***PRO TIP: Read [this article](https://frontstuff.io/in-defense-of-utility-first-css) for more info on why Utility-First CSS is a good thing.***

 We use both [class selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/Class_selectors) and variables assigned to the [`style` attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/style).

 - CSS Classes _limit_ options to a small number of known values.
-Options should align with our [generic scale](src/theme/utility/_scale.scss) when possible.
-Examples: [padding](src/theme/utility/_padding.scss), [text](src/theme/utility/_text.scss).
+Options should align with our [generic scale](src/partials/_scale.scss) when possible.
+Examples: [padding](src/partials/_padding.scss), [text](src/partials/_text.scss).

 - CSS Variables _widen_ options to a large number of unknown values.
-Examples: [aspect-ratio](src/theme/utility/_aspect-ratio.scss), [dimensions](src/theme/utility/_dimensions.scss).
+Examples: [aspect-ratio](src/partials/_aspect-ratio.scss), [dimensions](src/partials/_dimensions.scss).

 ### Logical Properties